-One summer afternoon, while waiting in her car at an intersection, Helen Courtney, 47, was adjusting her necklace when she felt a lump in her lower neck.
-A few days later, her primary care physician confirmed that she had six lumps on her thyroid.
+One summer afternoon, while waiting in her car at an intersection, Helen Courtney, then 47, was adjusting her necklace when she felt a lump in her lower neck.
+A few days later, her primary care doctor confirmed that she had six lumps on her thyroid.

 Helen got a referral to a surgeon, who said the nodules were most likely benign but sent her for a fine needle aspiration.
 (This is a type of biopsy during which tissue or fluid is removed using a thin needle for examination under a microscope.)
 “I was still thinking that it wasn’t going to be anything,” Helen recalls.
 But a week later, she got a call from the doctor’s office saying that she needed to come in to talk about the test results.

-“It was almost surreal when he said, ’We found cancer and we have to take your thyroid out.
+Helen was diagnosed with papillary carcinoma, the most common type of thyroid cancer.
+“It was almost surreal when he said, ’We found cancer, and we have to take out your thyroid.
 But you don’t have to do it with me.
-You can get a second opinion.’”
-Helen had been diagnosed with papillary carcinoma, the most common type of thyroid cancer.
+You can get a second opinion.’ “

-A friend whose father was treated at Memorial Sloan Kettering Cancer Center urged Helen to go there, if only for a consultation.
-Taking her friend’s advice, Helen called and scheduled an appointment with Memorial Sloan Kettering head and neck surgeon Ashok Shaha.
+A friend whose father was treated at Memorial Sloan Kettering urged Helen to have a consultation.
+Taking her friend’s advice, Helen called and scheduled an appointment with MSK head and neck surgeon Ashok Shaha.

 A Team Approach to Care

-When Helen and her husband, George, met with Dr. Shaha a few weeks later, he agreed that surgery to remove her thyroid in a procedure called thyroidectomy was necessary.
-He explained to Helen and George that if she came to Memorial Sloan Kettering, she would be regularly monitored after the operation by him and his colleague, an endocrinologist, Dr. Michael Tuttle, and that she would need to take replacement thyroid hormone medication.
+When Helen and her husband, George, met with Dr. Shaha a few weeks later, he agreed that surgery to remove her thyroid in a procedure called a thyroidectomy was necessary.
+He explained that after the operation, he and endocrinologist Michael Tuttle would monitor Helen and that she would need to take replacement thyroid hormone medication.
 A regimen of radioactive iodine might also be necessary, he told her, to ensure that all the cancer was destroyed.
-(Radioactive iodine, a form of internal radiation therapy, is taken orally.
+(Radioactive iodine, a form of internal radiation therapy, is administered orally.
 The radioactive iodine is taken up by the thyroid gland and destroys thyroid cells.)

-Even though they liked Dr. Shaha and felt good about his approach, Helen and George were uncertain whether to come to Memorial Sloan Kettering for her treatment, or to continue with her surgeon closer to their home in the Hudson Valley, about an hour north of Manhattan.
-As they stood outside Dr. Shaha’s clinic discussing their options, a woman with a noticeable scar on her neck approached them.
+Even though they liked Dr. Shaha and felt good about his approach, Helen and George were uncertain whether to come to MSK for her treatment or continue with the surgeon closer to their home in the Hudson Valley, about an hour north of Manhattan.
+As they stood outside Dr. Shaha’s office discussing their options, a woman with a noticeable scar on her neck approached them.

 “The woman told us that she had overheard our conversation,” Helen recalls.
 “She said that she also hadn’t known where to go for her thyroid cancer treatment, but she’d done all her research and had great results with Dr. Shaha.”
-Helen and George took her positive endorsement as a good sign and decided to proceed with the team approach of Dr. Shaha and Dr. Tuttle.
+Helen and George took her positive endorsement as a good sign and decided to proceed with Drs.
+Shaha and Tuttle’s team approach.